-You have written a beautiful HTML/CSS website or a Node.js backend on your local laptop.
-Now, you need the entire world to securely access it via the internet using a public URL.
-In this step-by-step 2026 tutorial, we will completely demystify exactly how to host your code seamlessly on an Amazon Web Services (AWS) EC2 virtual server.
+you've written a beautiful HTML/CSS website or a Node.js backend on your local laptop.
+Now, you need the whole world to access it via the internet using a public URL.
+That's it.
+In this step-by-step 2026 tutorial, we will demystify essentially how to host your code on an Amazon Web Services (AWS) EC2 virtual server.

-If you are entirely new to AWS terminology, we highly recommend reading our Cloud Computing Platform Comparison Guide first.
+If you're new to AWS terminology, we highly recommend reading our Cloud Computing Platform Comparison Guide first.

 Step 1: Create Your Free AWS Account

-The very first step is visiting aws.amazon.com to create a completely free account.
-AWS provides a generous "Free Tier" perfectly designed for students and beginners.
+The very first step is visiting aws.amazon.com to create a free account.
+AWS provides a generous "Free Tier" designed for students and beginners.
 For the first 12 months, you get 750 free hours every month to dynamically launch and experiment with a micro Linux server.
-Please note: AWS requires a valid credit card strictly to verify identity safely to prevent malicious abuse.
+Please note: AWS requires a valid credit card largely to verify identity safely to prevent malicious abuse.

 Step 2: Launch an EC2 Instance (Your Virtual Server)

-EC2 (Elastic Compute Cloud) securely acts as your blank-slate Linux or Windows supercomputer hosted entirely remotely in Amazon's massive physical data center.
+EC2 (Elastic Compute Cloud) acts as your blank-slate Linux or Windows supercomputer hosted remotely in Amazon's large physical data center.
 Follow these exact UI clicks:

 - Open the AWS Console and search for EC2.